The best youth hostels in San Francisco are centrally located in the city. Many have both shared and private accommodations.

-I love the hostel experience since you can quickly meet up with other travelers and share stories.
+I love the hostel experience because you can easily meet other travelers and share stories.
 You can also save quite a bit of money on your lodging.

-Here are the five best hostels.
-I rated them based on location, overall cleanliness, atmosphere and recent guest reviews.
+Below are the five best hostels in San Francisco.
+I've chosen them based on location, overall cleanliness, atmosphere, and recent guest reviews.

 Address: 680 Sacramento Street

-Here are just some of the amenities at this hostel:
+Here are just some of the amenities at this home-away-from-home hostel:

 Address: 711 Post Street

-USA Hostels is just a few blocks from Union Square.
-This popular youth hostel in San Francisco won HostelBookers 2012 Award for Top 3 Best Staff in North America.
+USA Hostels San Francisco is just a few blocks from Union Square.
+This popular youth hostel won the HostelBookers 2012 Award for Top 3 Best Staff in North America.

-Here are just some of the amenities for this home away from home hostel:
+Here are just some of the amenities at this fun hostel:

 Private rooms are also available.
-Grab your rooom or bed on Booking.com.
+Grab your room or bed on Booking.com.

 Address: 494 Broadway Street

 The Green Tortoise Hostel in the North Beach is number three on the list.
-This is one of the youth hostels in San Francisco that offers both mixed and female only dorm rooms.
+This is another one of the youth hostels in San Francisco that offers both mixed and female-only dorm rooms.
 There are also a few private rooms available with a shared bath.

 Here are just a few of the amenities at the Green Tortoise Hostel: